 Add the coconut milk, salt, and pepper.
 Increase heat to high and bring to a boil.
 Once boiling, add the shrimp, bell pepper, broccoli, and carrots.
 Reduce heat slightly and simmer for 2-3 minutes, or until shrimp are cooked through and vegetables are cooked to your liking.

-Remove from heat, let cool for a minute or two, and stir in lime zest, lime juice, and soy sauce.
+Remove from heat, let cool for a minute or two, and stir in lime zest, lime juice, soy sauce, and chopped cilantro.
 Season to taste with additional salt and pepper if desired.
 Serve the curry over the infused rice, and garnish with extra cilantro, Thai basil, and scallions.
 Serve with lime wedges.

 *Sometimes cardamom pods can be trickier to find, depending on your grocery store.
 These are what I use when I can't find them at the store.
 Whole Foods usually has them too!